 Pierce College's World Languages department offers European and Asian languages, as well as American Sign Language.
 Most courses are three-quarter sequences at the introductory level.
 These courses meet the entrance and graduation requirements for foreign languages of most four-year programs.
 Students should verify requirements with their intended transfer institution.
-Intermediate level courses are available depending on demand, primarily in Spanish.
+Intermediate level courses are available depending on demand, in both Spanish and ASL.

 Advanced placement is available to students with prior experience in the language.
 Interested students should contact the department.